Salesforce

 Coaching is an adult learning strategy that relies on co-construction of knowledge and reflective capacity to transform both participants' practices.
 Coaching draws on observations for collaborative analysis and decision-making with the coaching partner that informs planning to build upon the positive, equitable experiences children and families have daily.
 An early childhood coach is a professional who works directly with early childhood educators—including teachers, infant and toddler early care and learning providers, supervisors and directors—to build capacity for continuous quality improvement.

 Coaching is nondirective, goal-oriented, and solution-focused (Rush and Sheldon, 2020).
 Studies have shown coaching to be one of the most effective ways to support adult educators in learning new knowledge and skills (Joyce & Showers, 2002).
 Coaching interactions include aspects of more directive approaches to working with adults like consultation, assessment services or other problem solving approaches; however, relationships that consist mostly of these approaches are not considered coaching according to the requirements of the Colorado Coaching Credential.
-A coaches' work with their coaching partner might include: Joint planning, observation, modeling, reflective dialogue, feedback, shared analysis of program data (e.g. ERS-3, CLASS, LENA) as well as collaborative progress monitoring based on individualized goals.
+A coaches' work with their coaching partner might include: joint planning, observation, modeling, reflective dialogue, feedback, shared analysis of program data (such as ERS-3, CLASS, LENA) as well as collaborative progress monitoring based on individualized goals.

 Page Title